University of Northern Iowa

 2005 Tribune Article Award, Canadian Therapeutic Recreation Association

 2004 Research, Publishing, Writing/Speaking Award, Alberta Therapeutic Recreation Association (Canada)

-His research and teaching interests include: (1) leisure and mental health, including leisure and wellness embedded in mental health counseling and leisure services at Mayo Clinic, (2) cross-cultural therapeutic recreation/inclusive recreation and leisure service delivery, (3) leisure education intervention, (4) inclusive recreation for people with disabilities, (5) historical and philosophical foundations of leisure, youth, and nonprofit human services, including Hull-House, 1889-1953, and (6) the philanthropic and psychological nexus of musician Bruce Springsteen.
+His research and teaching interests include: (1) leisure and mental health, including leisure and wellness embedded in mental health counseling and leisure services at Mayo Clinic, (2) cross-cultural therapeutic recreation/inclusive recreation and leisure service delivery, (3) leisure education intervention, (4) inclusive recreation for people with disabilities, (5) historical and philosophical foundations of leisure, youth, and nonprofit human services, including Hull-House, 1889-1953, and (6) the nexus between moral development/wellness and songs/short stories of musician Bruce Springsteen.

-As a practitioner, Dr. Dieser works 10-12 hours a week as a Certified Therapeutic Recreation Specialists and a Licensed Mental Health Therapist at a community mental health agency in Waterloo (Iowa).
-His prior employment includes working as an inclusion specialist for the Salt Lake City (Utah) school district with adults with developmental disabilities and working as a Licensed Therapeutic Recreation Specialists in addiction rehabilitation and homeless outreach for Catholic Community Services of Salt Lake City.
+As a practitioner, Dr. Dieser works 10-12 hours a week as a Certified Therapeutic Recreation Specialists (CTRS) and a Licensed Mental Health Counselor (LMHC) at Covenant Family Solutions in Cedar Falls (Iowa).
+His prior employment includes working as a LMHC and CTRS at New Directions Counseling (Waterloo, Iowa), an inclusion specialist for the Salt Lake City (Utah) school district with adults with developmental disabilities and working as a Licensed Therapeutic Recreation Specialists in addiction rehabilitation and homeless outreach for Catholic Community Services of Salt Lake City.